About Me

 Ashley in a black and white, with short hair and glasses, looks straight ahead, and wears a collared short sleeve shirt with a galaxy on her chest.
 She sits next to a redwood tree and blackberries.
 Above her is a shooting star and synapses.

 College!
 Redwood trees flowing right up to the ocean.
 Wiyot land.
 Forest defenders and logging towns.
-In the beginning, I was a Wildlife Biology major.
-But everything made more sense in the Ethnic Studies and Women’s Studies classes.
+In the beginning, I was a Wildlife Biology major, but everything made A LOT more sense in the Ethnic Studies and Women’s Studies classes.

 Race, class, gender, sexuality, ability—power over and power with.
 My burning questions: answered.
 That gut-wrenching feeling, the suffering I noticed everywhere: now I know why.